 How many “no’s” do you get before you get a “yes”?

-3.Use a CRM – know your next step
+3.Use a CRM to track female clients – know your next step

 CRM software will make your life easier since it will generate the statistics you need.
 This is a way of being able to develop an action plan for pending tasks alongside the prospects you are communicating with.